cdluminate/ProdL/ProdL.md

 [[2]](https://www.geeksforgeeks.org/computer-organization-and-architecture-tutorials/)
 [[3]](https://csapp.cs.cmu.edu/)
 is critical for you to correctly understand things that harms the performance of your program.
-It is also (partly) helpful for you to avoid writting prototype code without obvious performance flaw.
+It is also (partly) helpful for you to avoid writing prototype code without obvious performance flaw.

 Such background knowledge is critical for you to understand the performance